Car Insurance

 The cheapest places in Europe to run an electric vehicle are primarily in central and southeastern Europe, where EV ownership is less popular.
 These countries tend to have lower sales and a smaller EV market share due to the prohibitive costs of many electric and hybrids.

-The most affordable new electric car in Europe and the UK is the Fiat 500e, followed by the new Volkswagen e-up!
-Although for greater range, the Peugeot E-208 or MG4 could be the better budget option for longer road trips according to Carzone.ie.
+The most affordable new electric car in Europe and the UK is the new Dacia Spring, followed by the Citreon e C3.
+Although for greater range, the MG 4 or BYD Dolphin could be the better budget option for longer road trips according to Carzone.ie.

 Top 10 cheapest countries